The TDG Story · FDN · Training · Methodology

 Functional Diagnostic Nutrition — FDN — is a clinical training programme developed by Reed Davis, a Board Certified Holistic Health Practitioner who spent years running one of the most productive wellness clinics in California.
 Davis recognised that the most common reason health interventions fail is that practitioners are working with incomplete information.
 They’re making recommendations based on symptoms and assumptions rather than objective data about what’s actually happening inside a specific person’s body.

-The key distinction from conventional nutritional therapy or health coaching is this: FDN practitioners don't guess.
+The key distinction from conventional nutritional therapy or health coaching is this: FDN practitioners don’t guess.
 They test.
-They read the results using functional reference ranges — ranges that reflect optimal physiology rather than population averages — and they design interventions based on what the testing actually reveals, not on what the symptoms suggest.
+They read results using functional reference ranges — ranges that reflect optimal physiology rather than population averages — and design interventions based on what the testing actually reveals, not on what the symptoms suggest.

-"The most common reason health interventions fail is that practitioners are working with incomplete information.
-FDN addresses this at the foundation — not by treating symptoms, but by identifying their actual cause."
+The most common reason health interventions fail is that practitioners are working with incomplete information.
+FDN addresses this at the foundation — not by treating symptoms, but by identifying their actual cause.

 How FDN Is Different From Other Training